 THE GO DOGO SYSTEM

-The Go Dogo game consists of two physical units that connect to your home TV through an HDMI cable.
+The Go Dogo game consists of two physical units and connects to your home TV through an HDMI cable.
 The main unit, which is connected to the internet via Wi-Fi, includes a computer, a treat dispenser, and a camera.
-A small wireless side camera provides a side view of the dog.
-Both units are controlled through the Go Dogo app, currently available for IOS users only.
+A small side camera provides a side view of the dog.
+Both units are controlled through the Go Dogo app (currently only available for iOS 13 and up)

 THE MAIN UNIT